bbbtttiii/4tnr/README.md

 ## Getting Started

-Once all files are downloaded, run
+Once all files are downloaded, run:

     bundle install

-To start the program, run
+To start the program, run:

     ruby bin/run

 ## Features

-Navigate to a specific mountain to view:
+Follow the menu and navigate to a specific mountain to view:
  - Rank
  - Range
  - Elevation